 - 30 days of daily stretch exercises: Whether it’s a quick morning stretch or a full bedtime routine, move your body in a way that says “thank you.”
 YouTube has tons of 5–10 minute guided stretch videos if you need a little help getting started.

 - Kick a bad habit to the curb: Pick one thing you know isn’t serving you (nail-biting, doomscrolling, late-night snacking—you name it), and commit to 30 days without it.
-Replace it with a positive habit and keep track of your progress somewhere visible.
+Replace it with a positive habit and keep track of your progress along the way.

 - Gratitude journal challenge: Write down 3 things you’re grateful for every day.
-It shifts your focus in a magical way (even if one of those things is “my bed”).
+It shifts your whole perspective of life (even if one of those things is “my bed”).

 - Daily meditation challenge: Start with 5 minutes and work your way up.
 Use an app or just sit and vibe with your breath.

-- 30 days of journaling: Whether it’s a brain dump, gratitude list, or one line a day—put pen to paper and let your thoughts breathe.
-Top journaling tips: Keep your journal by your bed or in your bag so it’s always in reach when inspiration (or overwhelm) strikes.
+- 30 days of journaling: Whether it’s a brain dump, gratitude list, or one line a day, put pen to paper and release your thoughts.
+Try these journaling tips or morning prompts to get you started.

 - No complaints challenge: Catch yourself in the act and reframe.
-It’s harder (and funnier) than it sounds.
+It’s harder than it sounds, but definitely not impossible!

 - Mindful eating challenge: Eat without screens, chew slowly, and actually taste your food.
 Revolutionary, I know.

-- Self-care power hour challenge: Set aside one hour a day just for you—no guilt, no distractions.
-Whether it’s reading, a face mask, meditating, dancing in your kitchen, or all of the above… this hour is sacred.
+- Self-care power hour challenge: Set aside one hour a day just for you.
+No guilt.
+No distractions.
+Whether it’s reading, doing an at home facial, dancing in your kitchen, or all of the above, this hour is sacred.
 And schedule it like an appointment, because you deserve that kind of priority.

-- 30-day morning routine challenge: Start your day on and with purpose.
-Build a simple routine you can stick to—maybe it’s lemon water, 5 minutes of journaling, and a stretch.
+- 30-day morning routine challenge: Start your day with purpose.
+Maybe it’s this 10 minute slow morning routine, or a number of micro-habits stacked together to kickstart your day.
 Keep it realistic, keep it gentle, and watch how it sets the tone for your whole day.

 - 30-day nighttime routine challenge: Wind down like you mean it.
 This is your cue to unplug, slow down, and actually get ready for rest.
 Try these nighttime routine ideas to get you started.

-- Say no to procrastination: Every day do something that you’ve been leaving on the back burner for a while!
-It’s not easy but it’ll show a strength of will power!
+- Say no to procrastination: Every day do something that you’ve been leaving on the back burner for a while.
+It’s not easy, but it’ll show perseverance and will power!

 - Wake up early challenge: Do you find your dragging yourself out of bed at midday?
 Yep, time to change that stat!